Two women plead guilty to trafficking fentanyl in Louisiana - NewsBreak

 NEW ORLEANS, La.
 (KLFY) – Two women have pled guilty to trafficking fentanyl in Louisiana.

 Yolani Asucena Enorado-Leiva, 24, of Jefferson Parish, and Leticia Nicacia Dos Santos, 18, a Brazillian national, pled guilty on Nov.
-29 for their roles in a conspiracy to distribute fentanyl according to a press release from the Department of Justice U.S. Attorney’s Office Eastern District of Louisiana.
+29 for their roles in a conspiracy to distribute fentanyl according to a press release from the Department of Justice U.S. Attorney’s Office Eastern District of Louisiana .Mobile Police say alleged kidnapping was not reported, witnesses claim it was

 Leiva also pled guilty to possession of a firearm in furtherance of her drug trafficking activities, the press release said.